cryptokrishtopher/binancescanner/readme.md

     Running on Linux or Mac crashes due to colorama

 ### Support
-If you need any help you can find me on:
+If you need any help join the dedicated [discord server](https://discord.gg/S7hTpqy)
-- Discord: @krishtopher
-- Telegram: @krishtopher

 ### Roadmap
 binancescanner is currently in early testing stages but will be expanding soon: